Series Rotations / Projections (1974)

-The series Rotations/Projections (orignally Rotationen /Projektionen)is a graphic realization using one of the earliest three-dimensional programs for the visual output of projections of spatial movements.
+The two films Rotations and Projections (orignally Rotationen and Projektionen) used one of the earliest three-dimensional programs for the graphic real-time output of these images as a projection on a two dimensinal screen.
 They were calculated and displayed with an interactive graphic screen of the Siemens Research Laboratory, Munich, in connection with a digital data processing unit.
 The unit allowed interactive operation – work under visual control with the possibility of intervention in the sequence; a keyboard is used to determine the way in which the basic structure given by the program is realized–for example, by specifying the number of picture elements, the angle of intersection, the speed of the sequence, and so on.
-If static images are to be output, the movement can be captured at any point in time.
+The movement could be stopped for a static image any time.

-The documentation was made in single-frame recording on a 16mm film.
-Sequences from the film served as a moving stage set, projected onto a screen, for an experimental dance performance in the experimental stage of the Bavarian State Opera in Munich by Walter Haupt in 1974.
+The film sequences from Rotationen were used in 1974 as a stage set, projected onto a screen, for an experimental dance performance with Gerald Bohner in the “experimental stage “Experimentierbuehne” of the Bavarian State Opera in Munich, directed by Walter Haupt.

 Click here for the other series of the work group Computer Systems: